*This is a sponsored post on behalf of The Centennial Park District. All opinions are my own.

 Tools for Solutions – Problem solvers will love this area (it is our favorite area!)
 Here, little builders can move balls with 6 simple machines, or build a house with blocks or even use real tools and materials in the build-it lab.

 Once you exhaust yourself and your kids at the Children’s Museum, you are going to need to need to refuel.
-One of the best family places to eat in Centennial Olympic Park is Max’s Coal Oven Pizza.
+One of the best family places to eat in The Centennial Park District is Max’s Coal Oven Pizza.

 Once your belly is full of delicious food, you will be ready to hit another fantastic attraction.